nbursa/TetherAI/README.md

 }
 ```

-Make sure to set OPENAI_API_KEY in your environment (or .env.local in Next.js).
+Make sure to set OPENAI_API_KEY in your environment.

 ## Features